James Scott (boxer): Parole and initial fights

-Having won his first eight fights, Scott was ranked as the number 8 light heavyweight contender according to The Ring.
+Having won his first eight fights, Scott was ranked as the number 8 light heavyweight contender according to boxing publication The Ring.
 In his next match, he fought to a draw against Dave Lee Royster.
-In the sixth round of the fight, Royster headbutted Scott, and Scott responded with a low blow, resulted in the referee deducting two points from Scott.
+In the sixth round of the fight, Royster headbutted Scott, and Scott responded with a low blow, resulting in the referee deducting two points from Scott.
 Royster headbutted Scott again in the eighth round and cut him open above the right eye with the blow.
 Neither headbutt by Royster resulted in a points deduction.
 Scott would later claim that he was not inspired to win the fight because he did not receive a letter before the bout from Dickens, who had written to Scott before every professional fight with a plan to defeat his opponent.
 After the bout, Scott's promoter Chris Dundee called out Bob Foster and publicly offered him $100,000 for a fight with Scott.

 Scott fought twice more in Miami, earning two more victories.
-At this point, he had earned approximately $15,000 and was living with a woman in an apartment and had a vehicle.
+At this point, he had earned approximately $15,000, was living with a woman in an apartment, and had a vehicle.
 Scott also had a title bout scheduled against John Conteh, the World Boxing Council (WBC) light heavyweight champion, with a $100,000 purse.
 Despite warnings from Gaby and that it was a parole violation, Scott was driving to Newark for visits home.